jaime-rodriguez-art/Pico-Ducky-GUI/README.md

 ## Install

-1. Copy the files to your raspberry pi pico
+1. Copy the files to your ducky raspberry pi pico

 ## Instructions